Wallace-Chen/ngCMSHCALMap/README.md

 scram b -j 10
 ```

-To run the code in DevelopmentTools directory:
+To run the code in DevelopmentTools directory:<br />

 ```
 cd $CMSSW_BASE/src/ngCMSHCALMap/DevelopmentTools
 make
 ```

-To analyze the LMap:
+To analyze the LMap:<br />

 ```
 ./HCALLMapAnalyzer RunMode
 ```

-The valid RunMode are: HBHEHFVME, HBHEHFuTCA, HOVME, ngHEuTCA, ngHFuTCA.
+The valid RunMode are: HBHEHFVME, HBHEHFuTCA, HOVME, ngHEuTCA, ngHFuTCA.<br />
-Plots To be fixed: HBHE VME FE vs BE plot, crate 0 not showed, fpga how to show in letter?
+Plots To be fixed: HBHE VME FE vs BE plot, crate 0 not showed, fpga how to show in letter?<br />

-To produce the LMap:
+To produce the LMap:<br />

 ```
 ./HCALLMapProducer RunMode PrdMode
 ./HCALLMapProducer HF LMap
 ```

-The valid RunMode are: HB, HE, HF, HO.
+The valid RunMode are: HB, HE, HF, HO.<br />
-The valid PrdMode are: LMap, EMap, FMap, HT, LMapCalib.
+The valid PrdMode are: LMap, EMap, FMap, HT, LMapCalib, EMapCalib.<br />

 # Data visualization